 Thank mostly to the Raskin’s for presenting a good idea and for helping me to make it happen!
 Meeting Bruce & Kimberly Raskin has changed the course of my life and that is no small thing.

-We expect between 150-300 folks to arrive today at 6PM for this show!
+I expect between 150-300 folks to arrive today at 6PM for this show!
 Now how amazing is that??
 Arizona Bartenders is serving complementary beer and wine and our neighbors Black Mountain Coffee is serving us a treat and coffee.

 Please come if you can and make sure you say HELLO to me!!